robertmcuadros/PHILOCHESS/README.md

 PHILOCHESS was born from a technical curiosity about how a chess engine generates moves, but also from a personal desire to express a chess philosophy through code.
 The project is being built step by step, from board representation and move generation toward an engine guided by a classical understanding of chess.

 I am not a professional programmer.
-I am a chemical engineer, a chess coach and analyst, and a lifelong student of this beautiful art of the sixty-four squares.
+I am a chemical engineer, a chess coach, and a chess analyst, as well as a lifelong student of this beautiful art of the sixty-four squares.
 For that reason, PHILOCHESS is also a learning journey: an attempt to translate chess logic, training ideas, and strategic concepts into a working engine.
 Its long-term ambition is to evaluate chess through factors such as development, mobility, activity, coordination, structure, material, king safety, and initiative.

 PHILOCHESS starts as a simple engine, but it is intended to grow into a tool that reflects a human way of understanding chess and, eventually, may become useful for students, trainers, and chess lovers.